 Metoclopramide comes as a tablet, an orally disintegrating (dissolving) tablet, and a solution (liquid) to take by mouth.
 It is usually taken 4 times a day on an empty stomach, 30 minutes before each meal and at bedtime.
 When metoclopramide is used to treat symptoms of GERD, it may be taken less frequently, especially if symptoms only occur at certain times of day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take metoclopramide exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 If you are taking the orally disintegrating tablet, use dry hands to remove the tablet from the package just before you take your dose.
-If the tablet breaks or crumbles, throw it away and remove a new tablet from the package.
+If the tablet breaks or crumbles, dispose of it and remove a new tablet from the package.
 Gently remove the tablet and immediately place it on the top of your tongue.
 The tablet will usually dissolve in about one minute and can be swallowed with saliva.

 If you are taking metoclopramide to treat the symptoms of slow stomach emptying caused by diabetes, you should know that your symptoms will not improve all at once.
 You may notice that your nausea improves early in your treatment and continues to improve over the next 3 weeks.
 Your vomiting and loss of appetite may also improve early in your treatment, but it may take longer for your feeling of fullness to go away.